 As an educator, Monica has a thriving studio of private voice and piano students.
 She has also lead a variety of classes and workshops in theater arts, singing and songwriting for organizations such as Children’s Aide Society NYC, Why Not Prosper in Philadelphia, Pgh City Theater, Dreams of Hope, Hope Academy, LaRoche College, PghCLO, Center for Theater Arts and Renaissance City Choir.

 Moni occasionally performs as a member of the Harvey Wallbangers Sketch Comedy group, and in music venues throughout Pittsburgh.

-Moni Stephenson is currently based in Pittsburgh, Pa with her son, Samuel, her partner, Rachel and their very nosey dog, Penny.
+Moni Stephenson is currently based in Pittsburgh, Pa with her son, Samuel, her partner, Rachel and their very nosey dogs, Penny and Alma.